Statuses in Latin with translation. Quotes in Latin with translation

 [Sub rose].

-The rose was the emblem of mystery among the ancient Romans.
-If the rose was hung from the ceiling above the dining table, then everything that was said and done “under the rose” should not have been disclosed.
+For the ancient Romans, the rose was an emblem of mystery.
+If a rose was hung from the ceiling above the dining table, then everything that was said and done “under the rose” was not to be disclosed.

 146. Terra incognita.